 I am a bit of a study in contrasts.
 I come from a comfortable middle class background.
 I have a decent amount of education.
 But I have worked many, many, blue collar or ‘menial’ jobs on and off since the age of 9 – a paper round to begin with, then a supermarket job, hospitality industry, stevedoring at the port, labour hire in stints as a teen, student and adult in Australia and NZ – as well as progressing a very meandering but increasingly defined professional office worker career.

-At the moment, a major, major, pain-point for me, amongst others, is our Government’s extreme permissiveness of bad behaviour by those who will not show the appropriate, responsible, autonomy and urgency to go get vaccinated against Delta.
+At the moment, a major, major, pain-point for me, amongst others, is our Government’s extreme permissiveness of extremely irresponsible behaviour by those who will not show the appropriate, sense of responsibility, autonomy and urgency to go get vaccinated against Delta.
 In my opinion, this is an extremely concerning example of out of control Political Correctness.